digipost/signering-docs/source/client-integration/create-client-configuration.rst

 Signering-client supports two different types of certificates: enterprise certificates issued by Commfides/Buypass and certificates issued by Digipost.
 New integrations should create/manage certificates and clients in :ref:`Nyva <nyva-self-service>`, Digipost's self-service portal.
 This makes it possible to authenticate with a certificate issued by Digipost itself, instead of an enterprise certificate from Buypass/Commfides.
 The same Digipost-issued certificate can also be reused across other Digipost services (e.g. the Digipost mailbox API).

 Existing flow with enterprise certificates and mTLS are fully supported today, and integrations using older client library versions are unaffected.
 However, to upgrade to a newer versions of the client library, you need to configure your certificate (both Enterprise- or Digipost issued) in :ref:`Nyva, Digipost's self-service portal <nyva-self-service>` to get a *client id* and a *broker id*.
-Using these two values, you only need to add one line (`.jwtAuthentication()`) to your ClientConfiguration implementation for the client library to work as before, now using mIdP and JWT instead.
+With these id's, you only need to add one line (`.jwtAuthentication()`) to your ClientConfiguration implementation for the client library to work as before, now using JWT in communication with the API instead of mTLS.

 A client configuration includes all organization specific configuration and all settings needed to connect to the correct environment for Posten signering.